It Only Takes One

 This person could be a manager or an employee who carries weight in the opinions of others.
 Whatever their position, they are influential.
 Moreover, they tend to be open with others about their low opinion of the SMS, whether it be sarcasm, disdain, or open indifference.

 Reducing SMS resistance and getting that person on board with the SMS will always be a critical step forward towards a healthy safety culture.
 There are times when the safety manager can do this informally.
-A couple questions you may ask are:
+A couple of questions you may ask are:

 - Should the accountable executive be involved?